Deliver Us from Evil (2014 film): Plot

 When the deranged woman, Jane Crenna, is transferred to a mental health facility, a Jesuit priest, Mendoza, arrives at the family's request.
-Another domestic disturbance call comes in; a family of three have been staying in the living room after a series of strange disturbances.
+Another domestic disturbance call comes in; a family of three has been staying in the living room after a series of strange disturbances.
 There is one area of the house where light bulbs instantly burn out and candles will not remain lit.
-The family explains that there were two painters working the basement, where most of the disturbances occurred.
+The family explains that there were two painters working in the basement, where most of the disturbances occurred.
 In the basement, Sarchie discovers the decomposing body of one of the painters, David Griggs.
-At Griggs' decayed apartment, they find business cards for Alphonsus Painting company as well as a picture of Griggs with Jane Crenna and the child that she threw at the zoo.
+At Griggs's decayed apartment, they find business cards for Alphonsus Painting company as well as a picture of Griggs with Jane Crenna and the child that she threw at the zoo.
 In another picture, Griggs is pictured in his Marine uniform with Jimmy and a third Marine, Mick Santino.
 They realize Santino must have been the painter at the zoo.

 Mendoza believes that Jane is possessed by demons.
 He explains that there is secondary evil created by humans and primary evil which comes from demons.
 Sarchie is skeptical, but when he reviews the surveillance footage, he hears strange noises and sees things that Butler does not.
 Sarchie returns to Jimmy Tratner's house and finds a wall that was being painted.
 He scrapes away the paint to find a pictograph of an owl.
-At Sarchie's home, his daughter is awakened by strange noises.
+At Sarchie's home, his daughter is awakened by strange scratching noises and runs from her room.
 Sarchie scrapes off the paint to find a bizarre mix of Latin and ancient pictographs.
+He hears noises and when investigating is attacked by Jimmy, who escapes by diving through a glass window.
 He finds hard drives with footage from Tratner's deployments and watches the footage from the palm grove in Diyala.
 In a cave, the soldiers found a carving of the same message that is on the wall in Tratner's home.
-Sarchie revisits the basement where he found Griggs' body, scrapes off the paint, and finds the message again.
-He reviews the zoo surveillance footage and sees the same message was being painted over by Santino in the lion enclosure.
+Sarchie revisits the basement where he found Griggs's body, scrapes off the paint, and finds the message again.
+He reviews the zoo surveillance footage and sees the same message being painted over by Santino in the lion enclosure.
 With Mendoza, he visits Jane Crenna in the hospital but she savagely bites his already wounded forearm.
+She says the name Marvin and Sarchie is visibly shaken.